jfftck/XynHTML/README.md

 ### Legend
 - ✅ **Implemented** - Feature is complete and functional
 - 🟥 **Planned** - Feature is planned but not yet implemented
+- ⌛️ **In Progress** - Feature is currently being worked on and is completely untested
 - 🏢 **Wishlist Completed** - Wishlist feature that has been implemented
 - 🚧 **Wishlist Incomplete** - Wishlist feature ideas that might be completed in the future, but no commitment is made